Beo-Coder/muek-lib-LM75B/README.md

 - The temperature is measured and read in 0.5 °C steps
 - The os/hyst-temperature can also be set in 0.5 °C steps
 - In shutdown mode all registers can be written and read
+- Interrupt in this library uses comparator mode and calls ISR on falling and rising edges of O.S. pin
 - When using interrupt mode on O.S. pin, you need to read from the sensor to reset the O.S. signal, otherwise it will remain in the current state forever (see LM75b datasheet)